ShahzadRasool/shahzadrasool.github.io/index.md

 ---

 Assistant Professor
-Research Centre for Modelling and Simulation
+School of Interdisciplinary Engineering and Sciences (SINES)
 National University of Sciences and Technology, Islamabad
 Phone: +92 51 9085 5737
 <p>&nbsp;</p>